- Undergraduate Program

 Milwaukee, WI 53233

-The following is a brief overview for the psychology major.
+The following is a brief overview for the psychology major, which requires a total of 38 credit hours minimum.
 For more information on the psychology major, please visit the The Psychology Major Curriculum page.

 If you are a student from the College of Education, please visit the "For College of Education Students" page.